apycazo/jander-web/jander.es/src/assets/docs/javascript/introduction/basics.md

 ### Map-Reduce

 This two functions can be effectively chained to transform and process data.
-The next example willcreate a number array from a string one, and then sum the values.
+The next example will create a number array from a string one, and then sum the values.

 ```javascript
 {